volumio/volumio-plugins/plugins/miscellanea/mpd_oled/readme.md

 ### 2. Download and install the plugin

+**Although I have included instructions for downloading and installing the plugin, it is envisaged that the plugin will become part of the Volumio distributable and a manual install or update will not be required.**

 Type the following commands to download and install plugin:

 **When you run the `volumio plugin install` command,  when it tells you that the plugin has been successfully installed, you will need to press `Ctrl + C` to finish the process.**